 What is the waiting period after hard cheese?

 After eating meat, there is a machlokes as to how long one must wait before consuming dairy products.
-The Mechaber (YD 89:1) is of the opinion that the waiting period is six hours, and the Remo (ibid.) also advises that one wait this period, although he references various other prevalent opinions and customs, such as waiting one hour.
+The Mechaber (YD 89:1) is of the opinion that the waiting period is six hours, and the Remo (ibid.) also advises that one wait this period, although he permits waiting one hour.
 (German Jews traditionally wait three hours, while Dutch Jews wait only one hour.)

 The various opinions and resultant minhogim as to how long one must wait after eating meat before consuming dairy revolve around Mar Ukva’s statement in the Gemara (Chullin 105a), that upon eating meat he would wait “until the next meal” to partake of cheese.
 The question is how one should understand the break period of “until the next meal”.
 It may be short or long, depending upon how one defines the day’s meals and the relationship between them; Mar Ukva’s practice may also not have mandated any waiting period, as any real break between meals may suffice.
 These are the issues upon which the above machlokes and customs hinge.